jenkinsci/docker/README.md

 COPY custom.groovy /usr/share/jenkins/ref/init.groovy.d/custom.groovy
 ```

+# Automated configuration

+Some deployments may wish to minimise manual configuration of their Jenkins instances by preinstalling plugins, preconfiguring environment variables and tools, etc.

 ## Preinstalling plugins

 You can rely on the `install-plugins.sh` script to pass a set of plugins to download with their dependencies.